Surely Jesus believed that prostitutes were sinners, yet he welcomed them to his table. He ate and drank with them.

 Surely Jesus saw first-hand Peter’s temper, James and John’s foolish nationalism, even Judas’ tortured and divided motivations, yet he broke bread with each one of them, sharing his very body and blood.

 He refused to let disagreement separate him from others.
-Jesus possessed the proper opinions, the right positions and perfect perspective, but never — not once — did he use his correct standing as a reason to alienate other people.
+Jesus possessed the proper opinions, the right positions and perfect perspective, but never—not once—did he use his correct standing as a reason to alienate other people.

-Who is welcome at your table?
+How will we remember him?
+Who is welcome at our table?